FavasCherukunnu/prosevo_odoo_template_official/README.md

 ## PRODUCTION
 1. configure `myenvfile.env` and `odoo.conf` and `.env` file
-2. run comman `docker build . -t first_odoo:16.0 `
+2. update `docker-compose.yml` as your need like sepperate volumes
-2. `docker compose up` to run the project
+3. run comman `docker build . -t first_odoo:16.0 `
-3. if necessary clean the volumes or change volume names
+4. `docker compose up` to run the project
-4.
+5. if necessary clean the volumes or change volume names